engineers design products and systems used by the public for a variety

 Mechanical Engineering program objectives

-- be valued members of their organizations because of their skills
+- valued members of their organization and successful practicing

-- be actively engaged in service to their profession and their
+- engaged in service to their profession and their communities,

 Program outcomes are defined by ABET/EAC as the composite of